 "FIAP Biennial in Photokina 1956: A Revolt Against the Universal Language of Photography," forthcoming in the special thematic edition "The Medium of the Exhibition" of journal The Notebook for Art, Theory and Related Zones.

-Download article draft here.
-This is a revised draft, as received by the editors on July 13, 2018.
 If you would like to cite this article before the journal is published, please get in touch with me at atifentale at gradcenter dot cuny dot edu.
 Thank you!

 Photography is a universal language, “understood on all five continents, irrespective of race, creed, culture or social level”—this announcement by Maurice van de Wyer, the president of the International Federation of Photographic Art (Fédération internationale de l'art photographique, FIAP) echoed numerous other assertions made at the opening of the fifth annual photography trade fair and exhibition complex Photokina 1956, which took place in Cologne, West Germany, from September 29 to October 7, 1956.